Kids just wanna have fun

 With three boys, ranging from the ages of 4 to 15, it is not that simple to put together a ski day to suit them all.
 The SOKO Funslope Wagrain, for example, includes 30 various elements spanning over a length of 600 metres.
 Waves, tight turns, 2 tunnels, various jumps and obstacles together with funny figurines, which the kids can high 5, make the runs down a really fun experience.
 These all inevitably end with them all crying: AGAIN!

 For my two older boys, the abundance of Funpark offers have been very attractive for many years now and leave no wishes unfulfilled.
 The progressive separation of the parks for beginners and advanced lines is, in my opinion, a very clever idea.
 For one thing, there is a very relaxed run for Pro riders and those accompanying children, where they do not have to worry about beginners being in the middle of the park.
 More detailed information about the various possibilities regarding this kind of skiing can be found here.

 The page is very well structured, where you can find videos, as well as photos of the various parks and there is also the possibility to choose your destination from the drop down boxes helping you to decide between a Snowpark, Funslope or Funcross/Crosspark.

 For those of you who need more, we have a special treat waiting for you.
-As this year, for the 9th time, the Eule Donwhill Cross race is taking place.
+The Eule Donwhill Cross race.
 It is a wild race from the Gernkogel station in Alpendorf, St. Johann down into the valley.
 Over 1040 change in altitude metres and a run down of 4,1 km on difficult slush and unprepared spring snow, promise a great run for the competitors and a great show for the spectators.